applicaster/rn-youtube-android/README.md

 Play videos from YouTube using YouTube's API, in React Native.

+## Known Issues
+:danger: Works reliably only up to version 0.30. :danger:
+Between versions 0.31-0.33 of react-native there's a breaking change in the activity listener/result handling which can crash the application.
+Work in under way, thanks for your patience.

 ## Notice
 - Since it is a React Native project, it was developed and tested on OSX only, I apologize for the linux folks.
 - Intended **only** for existing Android apps that are integrating React Native - [Facebook's instructions]( https://facebook.github.io/react-native/docs/embedded-app-android.html).